Corporate Governance Guidelines

 32. Assessing the Board’s Performance

 The Board will conduct an annual self-evaluation in order to determine whether it and its committees are functioning effectively.
-The Nominating and Corporate Governance Committee will oversee the Board’s annual self-evaluation.
+The Nominating and ESG Committee will oversee the Board’s annual self-evaluation.

 33. Board Interaction with Stockholders, the Press, Customers, Etc.

 The Chief Executive Officer and, as appropriate, designated members of senior management speak for the Company.
 Individual directors may, on occasion and with the knowledge of management, meet or otherwise communicate with interested parties.
 Absent unusual circumstances or as contemplated by the Committee charters, such communications will be made only at the request of management.

 The Board has adopted a formal process by which stockholders may communicate with the Board.
 Stockholders who wish to communicate with the Board, including any member or members of the Board, may do so by sending written communications to: